 Getting IE6 VM

-When you do, you'll presented with the "Import" dialog that enables you to adjust properties of a virtual machine, but we don't need to do that right now, so just click "Import".
+When you do, you'll be presented with the "Import" dialogue that enables you to adjust properties of a virtual machine, but we don't need to do that right now, so just click "Import".

 Running IE6 VM